Helpful Atlanta Municipal Court Video:

-Unless the accused person facing a DUI or other Atlanta traffic ticket in Atlanta Traffic Court merely wants appear in court to enter a plea (guilty or not guilty) to the criminal charges or the traffic ticket or tickets (guilty, not guilty or nolo contendere, typically), it is a waste of a client’s time to go.
-Once a plea is entered, a “clock” starts ticking, because your written pretrial motions must be filed within 10 days, if you plan to challenge the evidence of drunk driving against you.
+Unless the accused person facing a DUI or other Atlanta traffic ticket in Atlanta Traffic Court merely wants to appear in court to enter a plea (guilty or not guilty) to the criminal charges or the traffic ticket or tickets (guilty, not guilty, or nolo contendere, typically), it is a waste of a client’s time to go.
+Once a plea is entered, a “clock” starts ticking, because your written pre-trial motions must be filed within ten days, if you plan to challenge the evidence of drunk driving against you.

 BE AWARE that entering a not guilty plea and getting a court date for your trial has certain perils that a non-lawyer would not usually know.
 In fact, any Atlanta DUI attorney who is not intimately familiar with the criminal justice system should never GUESS at what the “next step” should be, to properly represent a person accused in the Atlanta Traffic Court.
 Certain deadlines exist for filing suppression motions, a constitutional speedy trial demand, or a waiver of a jury trial.
 You or your DUI attorney can opt for your case to be heard as a “bench trial.”

 You may need a FREE traffic attorney Atlanta, GA.
-Unless you are at the “poverty level”, the Judge of Municipal Court cannot give you a FREE Atlanta traffic lawyer.
-If you are indigent or make so little money that you cannot afford a privately-retained defense attorney, the Judge will let you apply for appointment of a public defender, to help with your DUI defense.
+Unless you are at the “poverty level,” the Judge of Municipal Court cannot give you a FREE Atlanta traffic lawyer.
+If you are indigent or make so little money that you cannot afford a privately retained defense attorney, the judge will let you apply for the appointment of a public defender, to help with your DUI defense.

 Second Caution: Do NOT immediately ask for your DUI charges to be bound over, because your best chance to obtain a reduced plea MAY be at Atlanta Municipal Court.
-This rule is especially true if you were arrested for a DUI, and your declined to take the State-administered breathalyzer test, and are now also facing an Administrative License Suspension for a “DUI refusal”.
-Plus, the same exact effort to secure a reduction (e.g., DUI reduced to reckless driving) that your retained DUI defense attorney would make, also SHOULD be attempted by any appointed public defender in the Atlanta Municipal Court.
+This rule is especially true if you were arrested for a DUI, and you declined to take the state-administered breathalyzer test and are now also facing an Administrative License Suspension for a “DUI refusal.”
+Plus, the same effort to secure a reduction (e.g., DUI reduced to reckless driving) that your retained DUI defense attorney would make, also SHOULD be attempted by any appointed public defender in the Atlanta Municipal Court.
 Whenever an Atlanta traffic ticket is bound over, to Fulton State Court, or DeKalb State Court, the REVENUE from that ticket (when it gets resolved) goes to the Court that handles the final disposition.
-So, an incentive exists for the Traffic Court Atlanta to offer you a “deal” so the fine money remains in Atlanta Traffic Court.
+So, an incentive exists for the Traffic Court Atlanta to offer you a “deal,” so the fine money remains in Atlanta Traffic Court.

 Similarly, “failure to appear” (FTA) for your scheduled court date will almost always trigger these two serious consequences for you and your privilege to drive in Georgia (or in your home state once GA notifies your state of licensure):